corda/corda/docs/source/design/reference-states/design.md

 As such, this design document introduces the concept of a "reference input state" which is a better way to serve "periodically changing subjective reference data" on Corda.

-*What is a "reference input state"?*

 A reference input state is a `ContractState` which can be referred to in a transaction by the contracts of input and output states but whose contract is not executed as part of the transaction verification process and is not consumed when the transaction is committed to the ledger but _is_ checked for "current-ness".
 In other words, the contract logic isn't run for the referencing transaction only.
 It's still a normal state when it occurs in an input or output position.

-*What will reference input states enable?*

 Reference data states will enable many parties to "reuse" the same state in their transactions as reference data whilst still allowing the reference data state owner the capability to update the state.
 When data distribution groups are available then reference state owners will be able to distribute updates to subscribers more easily.
 Currently, distribution would have to be performed manually.

-*Roughly, how are reference input states implemented?*

 Reference input states can be added to Corda by adding a new transaction component group that allows developers to add reference data `ContractState`s that are not consumed when the transaction is committed to the ledger.
 This eliminates the problems created by long chains of provenance, contention, and allows developers to use any `ContractState` for reference data.
 The feature should allow developers to add _any_ `ContractState` available in their vault, even if they are not a `participant` whilst nevertheless providing a guarantee that the state being used is the most recent version of that piece of information.